coderefinery/testing/content/01-motivation.md

----
-layout: episode
-title: "Motivation"
-teaching: 10
-exercises: 0
-questions:
-  - "Why should we write tests?"
-objectives:
-  - "Discuss the advantages of writing and maintaining tests in research software."
-keypoints:
-  - "Tests make sure that expected functionality is preserved"
-  - "Tests help both users and developers of your code"
-  - "Tests help managing complexity"
----

 # Motivation

+In this section we will talk about:
+- Why automated tests
+- Can there be situations where automated tests are too much?

 ## Untested software can be compared to uncalibrated detectors

-Before relying on a new experimental device, an experimental scientist always establishes its accuracy.
+*"Before relying on a new experimental device, an experimental scientist always establishes its accuracy.
 A new detector is calibrated when the scientist observes its responses to known input signals.
-The results of this calibration are compared against the expected response.
+The results of this calibration are compared against the expected response."*

+> [From [Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/), created by K. Huff]

 Simulations and analysis using software *should* be held to the same standards!

-> Adapted from [Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/), created by Kathryn Huff

 Further motivation for testing: